clearnote01/notes_syntax_vim/README.md

 ##### Vim users

-Copy the two folders(ftdetect & syntax) to the path $HOME/.vim/
+Copy the two folders (ftdetect & syntax) to the path $HOME/.vim/

+---

 ##### Neovim users

-Copy the two folders(ftdetect & syntax) to the path $HOME/.config/neovim/
+Copy the two folders (ftdetect & syntax) to the path $HOME/.config/neovim/

 ---